Brittney Griner’s Wife Cherelle Fears She’ll “Never” See the WNBA Star Again Amid Imprisonment - E! Online

 In a July 4 letter to President Joe Biden, the WNBA star said she was "terrified" she might remain imprisoned in Russia "forever."
 A heartbreaking statement for Cherelle especially, who called her wife the "strongest person" she knows.

-"She doesn't say words like that lightly," Cherelle said during a July 5 interview with CBS This Morning.
+"She doesn't say words like that lightly," Cherelle said during a July 5 interview with CBS Mornings.
 "That means she truly is terrified that she may never see us again.
 And you know, I share those same sentiments."

 Brittney's letter to the president was an effort to help her family better communicate with the U.S. government, according to Cherelle.